fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_references.md

 b = 100
 ~~~

 In other words, `ref` for the entire program was `a`.
-The first line where the reference was created set it to alias `a`, but all subsequent instructions were modifying `a`, NOT changing the reference aliases.
+The first line where the reference was created set it to alias `a`, but all subsequent instructions were modifying `a`.

 ## core rules of references

+**There are two categories of references:**

+- `type&` - **lvalue reference**
+- `type&&` - **rvalue reference**

+They have 1 but very important difference which you do not need to know now.
+For now, all code will use lvalue references.

 **References must always be initialized.
 It's imposible to have a null or uninitialized reference.**